The 511-CAM Mission: A Pointed 511 keV Gamma-Ray Telescope with a Focal Plane Detector Made of Stacked Transition Edge Sensor Microcalorimeter Arrays: Case study: a balloon-borne 12 m focal length 511-CAM mission

 The detector is shielded against cosmic rays and their daughter products with a passive tungsten shield at the inside of the cryostat and an active BGO shield at the outside.
-Magnetic shielding is provided by a superconducting niobium shield and a 0.062 inch thick Amumetal 4K shield.
+Magnetic shielding is provided by a superconducting niobium shield and a 0.062-inch thick Amumetal 4K shield.
 The \sh SQUIDs are designed to be highly gradiometric, making them nominally insensitive to uniform magnetic fields.
 In practice, this means that a SQUID with a footprint of 40,000\,$\mu$m$^2$ shows an effective pickup area of only $1-4$\,$\mu$m$^2$.
-We estimate that the magnetic fields do not affect the energy resolution of the {\it 511-CAM} -- even during re-pointings of the instrument.
-The cryostat will use thin Al plus IR-blocking filter windows with a carbon fiber support to let in the $\gamma$-rays with negligible attenuation.
+We estimate that the magnetic fields do not affect the energy resolution of the {\it 511-CAM}, even during re-pointings of the instrument. {The detector will see the gamma-ray sky through a suitable window.
+Whereas a thorough optimization still needs to be performed, we note that} a possible solution could be a Light Element X-ray High Transmission (LEX-HT) window from Luxel.
+The window can be mounted on an ISO 100 flange with a 25.4\,mm aperture, to let the $\gamma$-rays in.
+The filter is made of a 110\,nm Al / 200\,nm LUXFilm Polyimide film, secured with a stainless-steel ring, to block photons coming from a variety of temperatures from reaching the inside of the cryostat \cite{luxel}.
+Since Al is a broadband IR-blocking material, it does not require precise tuning of its geometry or thickness to block the blackbody radiation emitted by any given temperature. { Thicker windows-filter combinations may still give suitable $>$10\,keV transmissivities while being mechanically more rugged.}

+The detector gain (i.e., the relation between the true photon energy and the detected signal) may drift with time owing to thermal contributions and amplifier contributions \cite{2016JLTP..184..498P}.
+As mentioned above, we expect that we can keep the temperature of the cold head stable to within $\sim$\,4-10\,$\mu$K RMS \cite{2019RScI...90l3107S,ryan}, and to correct for gain variations based on in-flight calibrations with a radioactive $^{133}$Ba source.
+This source emits $\gamma$-rays at 80.9971\,keV (34.06\%), 276.398\,keV (7.164\%), 302.853\,keV (18.33\%), 356.017\,keV (62.05\%), and 383.851\,keV (8.94\%).
+On the ground, before launch, we will calibrate by examining how the lines from both the $^{133}$Ba source and a $^{22}$Na source (which emits 511\,keV $\gamma$-rays) change with respect to the gain, in order to know how the line changes at 511\,keV given a certain change in the $^{133}$Ba lines during flight \cite{2019RScI...90l3107S}.
+Note that the $^{133}$Ba source contributes background mainly below its 383.851\,keV highest-energy $\gamma$-ray line, well below the 511-keV energy range of interest.

+Detailed descriptions of the cold and warm detector readout electronics and the data analysis methods can be found in \cite{2011PhDT........55M,mates_etal_2017,2018JLTP..193..485G,becker_2019}.
+Whereas our current lab system uses the Reconfigurable Open Architecture Computing Hardware ROACH2 platform \cite{2018JLTP..193..485G} to interrogate the detectors with microwave tones and to digitize the detector output, we are currently transitioning to using Xilinx’s Zynq UltraScale$+$ Radio Frequency System-on-Chip (RFSoC) \cite{xilinx}.
+The RFSoC operates at GHz frequencies without the need to downsample and upsample the signals.